 I will start first, with my actual camera bag.
 A year ago, I decided it was time to get a new camera bag, one that fit my style of photography, one that was durable, and one that didn't scream "I'm a camera bag."
 I did a TON of research, I asked friends on forums, and I watched videos on people using camera bags to get an idea of which bag to get.
 (As you can see, I'm super cool in how I use my spare time!)
 I decided on the Peak Design Everyday Messenger.
 I am happy to report that my research paid off and I LOVE my camera bag.
 It is comfortable to shoot with and comfortable for taking around on day trips with the family.
 It is super durable and I don't have to worry when I set it down on location outside.
 And I can also say that the customer service at Peak Design is wonderful.
 They accidentally sent me the 13" size when I ordered the 15" and they were so speedy in making sure I got the right bag.

 Okay, onto my gear.
 What is actually in this camera bag I love?
 First my camera.
-I have the Canon Mark ii 5D camera body.
-I admit that there are newer versions that have caught my eye (as has Sony's mirrorless system), however, my camera is like an extension of my body, I am comfortable with it and it still works wonderfully for me.
+I have the Canon Mark iv 5D camera body.
+I admit that the mirrorless systems have caught my eye, however, my camera is like an extension of my body, I am comfortable with it and it still works wonderfully for me.

 I only have 3 lenses in my camera bag.
 I shoot prime lenses (which means it is a fixed focal length, if I want to get closer or further away I must move my body) only because I love the lower aperture and crisp images they create.
 My first, and most used for personal and newborn work, is the Sigma Art 35mm F1.4 lens.
 The following couple images were all taken with my 35mm lens.